tetrateio/lula/docs/console/component-definition.md

 ```shell
 lula console -f /path/to/oscal-component.yaml
 ```
+The `oscal-component.yaml` will need to be a valid OSCAL model - to use with the Component Definition view, it must contain the `component-definition` top level key.

 ## Keys

-The Component Definition model responds to the following keys for navigation and interaction:
+The Component Definition model responds to the following keys for navigation and interaction (some widgets have additional key response, see respective help views for more information):

 | Key | Description |
 |-----|-------------|